Perturbative analysis of the reheating dynamics of $\alpha$-attractors: Reheating in -Attractor Models

 where $g_{re}$ is the effective number of relativistic degrees of freedom at reheating.
 Given a set of parameters $(\alpha, y, \omega_{re})$, we numerically solve Eq.~(\ref{Nk1}) for $\phi_k$.
 This value is then used to compute all relevant inflationary and reheating quantities, such as $n_s$, $r$, $T_{re}$, and $m_\phi$.
 We adopt the observational constraints from Planck 2018, BICEP/Keck 2015, and BAO measurements \cite{Akrami:2018odb}

 These bounds are used to restrict the allowed parameter space of the model by eliminating the parameter $V_0$ and $\alpha$ in terms of $n_s$ and $r$, as done in \cite{German:2024rmn}.

 The main results of this work are presented in the figures Fig.~\ref{A_Tre_Nk_y} to Fig.~\ref{A_nsk_y}.
-Figure~\ref{A_Tre_Nk_y} shows the reheating temperature $T_{re}$ for two representative values of the Yukawa coupling: the lower bound $y \approx 1.71 \times 10^{-17}$, obtained from the condition $T_{re} > 10\,\mathrm{MeV}$, and the reference value $y = 1$.
+Figure~\ref{A_Tre_Nk_y} shows the reheating temperature $T_{re}$ for two representative values of the Yukawa coupling: the lower bound $y \approx 1.71 \times 10^{-17}$, obtained from the condition $T_{re} > 10\,\mathrm{MeV}$, \footnote{The lower bound $T_{re} > 10\,\mathrm{MeV}$ is motivated by constraints from Big Bang Nucleosynthesis (BBN).
+BBN occurs at temperatures of a few MeV, and its successful predictions of light element abundances require that the universe be radiation-dominated at that time.
+If reheating were completed at temperatures significantly below $\sim 10\,\mathrm{MeV}$, the resulting thermal history could alter neutron-to-proton ratios and nuclear reaction rates, leading to discrepancies with observed abundances of light nuclei.
+The bound $T_{re} > 10\,\mathrm{MeV}$ is therefore a conservative threshold that ensures consistency with BBN.
+In this work, it is used for definiteness; adopting a slightly lower value (e.g., $T_{re} > 4\,\mathrm{MeV}$) would not significantly affect the results, as the reheating temperatures predicted by the models considered lie well above this limit.} and the reference value $y = 1$.
 Figure~\ref{A_LogTre_Nk_y} displays $\log_{10}(T_{re}/\mathrm{GeV})$ over the full range of $y$ and $\omega_{re}$ values, following the same conventions as in Fig.~\ref{A_Tre_Nk_y}.
 Figures~\ref{A_Nk_ns_y} to~\ref{A_r_ns_y} show the evolution of the number of $e$-folds during inflation $N_k$, reheating $N_{re}$, and radiation $N_{rd}$, as well as the reheating temperature $T_{re}$, the tensor-to-scalar ratio $r$, and the running of the spectral index $n_{sk}$, all as functions of the scalar spectral index $n_s$.
 These are shown for the two extreme values of $y$, and for selected values of $\omega_{re}$.
 Finally, Figs.~\ref{A_Nk_y} to~\ref{A_nsk_y} include, in addition to the previously mentioned cosmological quantities, the inflaton mass as a function of $y$.
 As stated in the introduction, the goal of this analysis is to study the general behavior and parametric dependence of these quantities.
 We do not focus on the precision of the approximations used, as they do not significantly affect the qualitative trends observed.
 Moreover, no statistical data analysis is performed.
 This work should be regarded as a complementary study to analyses such as the one presented in~\cite{Ellis:2021kad}, where also gravitino overproduction constraints after inflation are considered.

 In supergravity theories, the gravitino, the spin-$\frac{3}{2}$ superpartner of the graviton, plays an important role in the post-inflationary cosmological evolution.
 Depending on its mass and lifetime, the gravitino can have significant implications for Big Bang Nucleosynthesis (BBN), the cosmic microwave background (CMB), and the dark matter abundance \cite{Khlopov:1984pf,Ellis:1984eq,Kawasaki:2004qu}.
 Gravitinos can be produced thermally during the reheating phase, via scatterings of particles in the thermal plasma.
 The resulting number density is approximately proportional to the reheating temperature $T_{re}$ \cite{Bolz:2000fu}, \cite{Pradler:2006qh}